gazorby/fish-abbreviation-tips/README.md

 But you customize it using the prompt environment variable.
 The plugin will replace `{{ .abbr }}` with the abbreviation/alias and `{{ .cmd }}` with the corresponding command.

 ⚠️ tips are displayed using `echo -e` (interpretation of backslash escapes)

 ### Alias whitelist

 `ABBR_TIPS_ALIAS_WHITELIST`

-By default, if the command is a user defined function (alias) the plugin won't search for a matching abbreviation because your aliases names are likely to be uniques, so there wouldn't be abbreviations with the same names.
+By default, if the command is a user-defined function (alias), the plugin won't search for a matching abbreviation because your aliases names are likely to be uniques, so there wouldn't be abbreviations with the same names.

-But, in some cases, you may write aliases which wrap existing commands without altering their actual execution (ex : add some hooks before/after the command execution).
+But, in some cases, you may write aliases that wrap existing commands without altering their actual execution (e.g., add some hooks before/after the command execution).
 In this special case, you may also have abbreviations using these aliases, so you don't want to ignore them.

-To do that, just add these aliases to the environment variable
+To do that, add these aliases to the environment variable.

 ### Regexes

 `ABBR_TIPS_REGEXES`

-If the command dosn't match an abbreviation/alias exactly, then it is tested against some regexes to try extracting a possible abbreviation/alias.
+If the command doesn't match an abbreviation/alias exactly, it is tested against some regexes to extract a possible abbreviation/alias.

 For example, you could have an abbreviation/alias like this :

 ```console
 gcm => git commit -m
 ```

 So you want a tip when typing `git commit -m "my commit"`, but the command doesn't match exactly `git commit -m`.
 To tackle this, we have a default regex that will match commands with arguments removed, so your `git commit -m "my commit"` will be tested as `git commit -m`.

 You can add such regexes to the `ABBR_TIPS_REGEXES` list, and they will be tested in the order in which they have been added (see [default configuration](#default-configuration)).
-Matching is lazy, so if the string extracted with the first regex match an abbreviation/alias, it won't go further.
-Keep in mind that only the *first matching group* will be tested. (so you must have at least one per regex)
+Matching is lazy, so if the string extracted with the first regex matches an abbreviation/alias, it won't go further.
+Remember that only the *first matching group* will be tested. (so you must have at least one per regex)

 ## 🎥 Behind the scenes

 In order to not slow down your prompt, the plugin store abbreviations/aliases and their corresponding commands in lists (actually simulating a dictionary, as [fish doesn't support dict yet](https://github.com/fish-shell/fish-shell/issues/390)) to avoid iterating over all abbreviations/aliases each time you type a command.
 So retrieving an abbreviation or an alias from a command is fast as it doesn't involve any loop.

-The plugin will create lists once during installation by calling `__abbr_tips_init` in background (more precisely in spawned shell, because [fish doesn't put functions in background](https://github.com/fish-shell/fish-shell/issues/238)).
+The plugin will create lists once during installation by calling `__abbr_tips_init` in the background (more precisely in spawned shell, because [fish doesn't put functions in background](https://github.com/fish-shell/fish-shell/issues/238)).
 Then, lists will get updated when you add or remove abbreviation/alias using `abbr` or `functions` builtin.

 ## 💭 Inspiration

 Inspired by [zsh-fast-alias-tips](https://github.com/sei40kr/zsh-fast-alias-tips) and [alias-tips](https://github.com/djui/alias-tips) zsh plugins

 ## 📝 License
 [MIT](https://github.com/Gazorby/fish-abbreviation-tips/blob/master/LICENSE)